 Authority extends to recommending the draft budget, awarding contracts and approving the detailed capital programme within the parameters agreed by the Board of Trustees.
 The Finance and Resources Committee meets half-termly.
-Extra meetings are programmed as necessary to approve key decisions including procurement (2 additional panel meetings were held)
+Extra meetings are programmed as necessary to approve key decisions including procurement.